Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 April 2026 10.50.57 UTC
+- WIB: Minggu, 26 April 2026 13.17.04 UTC
-- WITA: Minggu, 26 April 2026 11.50.57 UTC
+- WITA: Minggu, 26 April 2026 14.17.04 UTC
-- WIT: Minggu, 26 April 2026 12.50.57 UTC
+- WIT: Minggu, 26 April 2026 15.17.04 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: technology
+Kategori: nature